Get to know the powerful new addition to the Scarlets back-line who is part of Wales’ autumn squad

-Here Scarlets centre Johnny Williams, who has been named in Wayne Pivac’s Wales squad for the autumn Tests, tells his story…
+Here Scarlets centre Johnny Williams, who has been named in Wayne Pivac’s Wales squad for the Autumn Nations Cup, tells his story…

 I started playing rugby when I was six.
 My dad is big into rugby and took me to Redingensians; I never looked back.
 I played once or twice at No 8 but I definitely prefer being in the backs.
 Lifting people in lineouts and scrums – I prefer watching that stuff!

 My first year out of school I was playing for London Irish in the Premiership.
 We weren’t doing too well and I was chucked in at the deep end in a high-pressure environment.
 A lot was riding on those games but it made me a lot stronger as a rugby player, knowing how to deal with those situations from a young age.

 I’m still considered young but I’ve got more experience than most 23-year-olds because I was thrown in quite early.
 It’s a shame we got relegated that year but I was grateful for the opportunity and the experience it gave me.